flutter/website/cookbook/images/network-image.md

 [`Image`](https://docs.flutter.io/flutter/widgets/Image-class.html) Widget to
 display different types of images.

-In order to work with images from the web, use the [`Image.network`](https://docs.flutter.io/flutter/widgets/Image/Image.network.html) constructor.
+In order to work with images from a URL, use the [`Image.network`](https://docs.flutter.io/flutter/widgets/Image/Image.network.html) constructor.

 ```dart